violin-smear

 All that turned out to be true.

-In 2024 we did another shootout for this album, our first in more than ten years!
+In 2024 we did another shootout for the album, our first in more than ten years!
 I am happy to say the sound was a knockout on the best copies, some of the finest violin concerto sound we have ever heard.

 Live and learn is our motto, and progress in audio is a feature, not a bug, of record collecting at the most advanced levels. (“Advanced” is a code word for having little to no interest in any remastered pressing marketed to the audiophile community.
 If you want to avoid the worst of them, we are happy to help you do that.)

-Our old comments follow:
+Our comments from 2010: